cnosdb/docs/docs/en/latest/manage/migration.md

 # Node Migration

-CnosDB can MOVE data from one node to another by using SQL 'MOVE VNODE'.
+CnosDB can MOVE data from one node to another by using SQL `MOVE VNODE`.

 ### Syntax